Measuring the stability and plasticity of recommender systems: Introduction

 \section{Introduction}

 The stability-plasticity dilemma has been identified by \citet{mermillod2013stability} as a fundamental trade-off of learning systems.
 It consists of the tension between two potentially conflicting requirements: \emph{stability}, the ability to retain previously learned concepts, and \emph{plasticity}, the ability to learn new ones.
-A system with high plasticity will tend to be forgetful, whereas a highly stable system will struggle to adapt to changes.
+A system with high plasticity will tend to be forgetful, whereas an overly stable system will struggle to adapt to changes.

 Traditional offline evaluation protocols are agnostic to time, and therefore do not account for such properties.
 However, it is reasonable to hypothesize that different types of algorithms will learn models with disparate stability and plasticity profiles.